US Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA)

 02/12/21 5:00 PM ET Receipt

 Grants to USA and territories fire departments, nonprofit or public EMS organizations, and academies to improve the safety of firefighters.
 Applicants are advised to create or verify the required registrations well in advance of the deadline.
 Funding is intended to support equipment purchases and training.

-The Fiscal Year (FY) 2020 Tribal Homeland Security Grant Program (THSGP) is one of three grant programs that constitute the Department of Homeland Security (DHS)/Federal Emergency Management Agency’s (FEMA’s) focus on enhancing the ability of state, local, tribal and territorial governments, as well as nonprofits, to prevent, protect against, respond to, and recover from terrorist attacks.
-These grant programs are part of a comprehensive set of measures authorized by Congress and implemented by DHS to help strengthen the nation’s communities against potential terrorist attacks.
-Among the five basic homeland security missions noted in the 2018 DHS Quadrennial Homeland Security Review, the THSGP supports the goal to Strengthen National Preparedness and Resilience.
+The Fiscal Year (FY) 2020 Assistance to Firefighters Grant (AFG) Program is one of three grant programs that constitute the Department of Homeland Security (DHS), Federal Emergency Management Agency’s (FEMA’s) focus on enhancing the safety of the public and firefighters with respect to fire and fire-related hazards.
+The AFG Program accomplishes this by providing financial assistance directly to eligible fire departments, nonaffiliated emergency medical service (EMS) organizations, and State Fire Training Academies (SFTAs) for critical training and equipment.
+The AFG Program represents one part of a comprehensive set of measures authorized by Congress and implemented by DHS.
+Among the five basic homeland security missions noted in the DHS Quadrennial Homeland Security Review, the AFG Program supports the goal to Strengthen National Preparedness and Resilience.